 My family moved to St. Lucie while I was in college to escape the increasingly busy waterways and high cost of living in Lake Worth, where I had grown up.
 The water isn’t always as blue, but the beaches are wide and it isn’t ever hard to find a spot to park or a spot on the beach, even at the height of the tourist season.

-While during most of the year the last thing I want to do is walk through the palmettos with nothing but the occasional pine tree for shade, in the cool winter wind this sunny place with palmettos for shelter from the wind is very pleasant.
+Summer days visiting with my family in St. Lucie are spent on the beach or out on the boat, but on windy winter days we find ourselves seeking a new outdoors activity.
+During most of the year the last thing you want to do is walk through the palmettos with nothing but the occasional pine tree for shade, but in the cool winter, this sunny place with palmettos for shelter from the wind is very pleasant.

 The Savannah Preserve State Park stretches over ten miles, and has several points of parking and entry.
 In the dozens of times that I’ve parked off of Jensen Beach Blvd, I have seen maybe two other people here.